Lori Ellen Rutman, MD, MPH

 Academic Title: Assistant Professor

-Lori Rutman, MD, MPH, is a Pediatric Emergency Medicine attending physician at Seattle Children's Hospital and is assistant professor with the Department of Pediatrics of the University of Washington School of Medicine.
+Lori Rutman, MD, MPH, is a Pediatric Emergency Medicine attending physician at Seattle Children's Hospital and is an Associate Professor with the Department of Pediatrics of the University of Washington School of Medicine.
 She received her MD from Stanford University School of Medicine and her Masters in Public Health from University of California, Berkeley School of Public Health.

 Dr. Rutman completed her pediatric residency at Lucile Packard Children's Hospital at Stanford and her fellowship at University of Washington School of Medicine.
 Dr. Rutman has received certification from the American Board of Pediatrics and her Pediatric Emergency Medicine certification.
 She has also completed the Advanced Improvement Methods (AIM) course that is offered by Cincinnati Children's Hospital, a program focused on quality improvement efforts in healthcare.

 Stanford University, Stanford

 Pediatrics, Lucile Salter Packard Children's Hospital at Stanford University, Palo Alto

 Pediatric Emergency Medicine, University of Washington, Seattle